JeorvalCM/Digital-Economy/Week01. Unit1.1.md

 ## 3.- Do you think there is an economic system that is better than capitalism?
 Why?

 The answer may vary. .-.
+There is not right and wrong answer, but depends on the justification; for instance, it can be answered that communism is better because there are not people that get extremely rich or something like that.

 ## 4.- What do you think is the most important industrial revolution for the digital economy among the 4 revolutions that have emerged?
 Why?